 Is it hard to communicate with the client?

 In order to communicate or to persuade the client, you have to be 100% sure that you have done your best.
-In general, though, in our country people are blinded by the current trends, no matter what those are.
-I don’t see people having a critical way of thinking about design, or about anything.
-It’s like in the old days, when people used to go to a carpenter and they would show him a design they had seen on a movie or a magazine and they would ask him to make a cheap copy for them.
+In general, though, in our country people are blinded by the current trends, whatever those are.
+I don’t see people having critical thinking about design, or about anything.
+It’s like in the old days, when people used to go to a carpenter and they would show him a design they had seen on a movie or a magazine and they would ask him to make a cheap copy of it for them.
 And you can see this everywhere.
 A couple of years ago everyone was following the emo trend, then everyone became mainstream and started clubbing.
 There’s no individual thinking and choosing.
 Just following.

 Is the internet a big help to gain information on design?
 How long have you stayed without going online?

 Internet is your best friend.
-You can ask the internet whatever’s on your mind and it gives you the answer straight away.
-But our relationship to the internet is a bit unethical.
-You just keep on getting and getting, but never give anything back in return.
-I managed to stay 8 days without logging online, but that was because I was on holidays and I don’t own a smartphone.
+You just ask it whatever’s on your mind and it gives you the answer straight away.
+But you could say that our relationship with the internet is a bit unethical.
+It just keeps on giving and giving things to you and it get nothing in return.
+I managed to stay 8 days without logging online, but that was because I was on holidays and my phone cannot connect to the internet.

 Tell me a little bit about the things in your closet.
 Mostly your clothes come from second hand stores.
 What is it that you go for when dressing up?